18F/pages-server/README.md

 values match those from the [`pages-config.json` file](./pages-config.json), explained in the [configuration section](#pages-config).

-This excerpt from the `server` block for https://pages.18f.gov/defines the `https://pages.18f.gov/deploy` webhook endpoint.
+This first excerpt from the https://pages.18f.gov/ `server` block defines the `https://pages.18f.gov/deploy` webhook endpoint.
 This endpoint proxies requests to the `18f-pages` server running on port 5000.
-Note that only one webhook endpoint is required, since the single server instances publishes both https://pages.18f.gov/ and https://pages-staging.18f.gov/.
+Note that only one webhook endpoint is required, since the single server instance publishes both https://pages.18f.gov/ and https://pages-staging.18f.gov/.
 ```
 server {